hl7-eu/mpd/input/pagecontent/medicationconcepts.md

 ### Medication concepts

 Medication as a concept (CodeableConcept from a terminology or FHIR resource) on a prescription can be anything from just substance to a certain pack size of a branded product.
-On a dispense, even physical package identifier can be captured.
+Similarly, the level of package details varies greatly.
+On a dispense, physical package identifier can be captured.
+Closely linked is the concept of dosage and how it is represented on a prescription - some details about a prescribed product may be captured in dosaging information or in the details of the prescribed product.

 ### Medication and dosage